Deshazor Everett: 2018–2021

-On March 6, 2018, the Washington Redskins signed Everett to a two-year, $2.60 million contract that includes a $250,000 signing bonus.
+On March 6, 2018, the Redskins signed Everett to a two-year, $2.60 million contract that includes a $250,000 signing bonus.

 On November 3, 2019, Everett signed a three-year contract extension with the Redskins through the 2022 season.
 He was placed on injured reserve on December 7.
-Before the Week 6 2020 game against the New York Giants, it was announced that Everett would be taking over as the starting free safety over Troy Apke.
+Before the Week 6 2020 game against the Giants, it was announced that Everett would be taking over as the starting free safety over Troy Apke.
 On December 17, 2020, Everett was placed on injured reserve due to a torn pectoral.

 On December 24, 2021, Everett was placed on the team's reserve/non-football injury list after being admitted to a hospital for injuries from a car crash that claimed the life of his girlfriend, who was in the passenger seat.
 Everett was released from the team on March 16, 2022.